uclacs143/project2/setup.md

 If you use IntelliJ IDEA (Community version is enough), please make sure you have **Scala and SBT plugins installed** in IntelliJ IDEA.
 Import the whole project as an SBT project and keep other settings in default should work.

 If you try to run your code within IntelliJ, please **disable** the 'Make' command before actually running the program.
-Code should be built from command line only ('make compile').
+Code should be built from command line only (`make compile`).

-If build fails for unknown reasons, be sure to try 'make clean' and then do a 'make compile' again.
+If build fails for unknown reasons, be sure to try `make clean` and then do a `make compile` again.

 ## Searching files